Research Training Groups

 More information (including the application requirements) is available on the Graduate Centre’s website.

-Research training groups coordinated by FAU
+Research training groups with FAU as the main applicant university

 Nanotechnology provides methods of structuring materials on the smallest level which lead to new properties and functions.
 However, this requires modern forms of nanocharacterisation, and new and improved in situ procedures.
 This research training group is studying these topics.
 The in situ methods make it possible to investigate the formation, stability and mechanical integrity of nanostructures directly on the nanoscopic and microscopic scale and uncover the relationships between structure and functionality.